Yichang Hubei, China Travel Guide

 Both the airport and railway station offer core services for departing travelers.

-This section is not applicable for Yichang, as it is a city not on the coast located entirely within mainland China.
+This section is not applicable for Yichang, as it is a city not at the seaside located entirely within mainland China.
 There are no international land borders to cross when traveling directly to Yichang.

-For travelers from abroad, immigration and customs procedures occur at your first point of entry into China (e.g., Beijing, Shanghai), not in Yichang.
+For travelers from abroad, immigration and customs procedures take place at your first point of entry into China (e.g., Beijing, Shanghai), not in Yichang.

 Upon arrival in China, present your passport, valid visa, and a completed arrival card to immigration officers.